-This course introduces the student to the basic concepts of the circular economy and eco-industry, and provides an opportunity for hands-on learning on these topics.
-Classes will combine theoretical pills, case studies, tools and techniques for idea generation and business model design, and team work on a project.
+This course introduces the student to the basic concepts of the circular economy, and provides an opportunity for hands-on learning on these topics.

+Classes will combine theoretical content and hands-on team work on a project.
 The team project will indeed be the cornerstone of the course: students will work on innovative solutions for the circular economy taking into account technical consideration and business model design.